-Explore history, philosophy, art, literature, language and more with the distinguished Humanities faculty at USM.
+Explore history, philosophy, literature, language and more with the distinguished Humanities faculty at USM.
 This major provides the opportunity to combine existing liberal arts credits from other institutions with USM Humanities courses to create an efficient and coherent path to degree completion.

 The humanities is the study of the human condition and its relationship to human cultures, social and political formations, and the natural world.
-The humanities comprise a variety of disciplines such as history, philosophy, religion, the arts, language, and literature.
+The humanities comprise a variety of disciplines such as history, philosophy, religion, language, and literature.
 Methodologically, humanists are eclectic, drawing upon multiple approaches ranging from critical theory and cultural studies to empiricism, hermeneutics, historicism, philology, narrative, and exegesis.
 The humanities also includes scholarly, professional, technical, and creative writing.

 The Humanities offer the framework and skills for meeting the challenges of our complex and constantly changing world: